file-format/Docs/en/programming/res.md

 }

 ## What is a RES file?
-The files with .res suffix or extension belongs to many file format categories.
-Here we are discussing the RES file format which is a C++ Compiled Resource Script; A binary file created by the Microsoft Resource Compiler (rc) that contains resource data respective to its parent software project.
+The file with .res suffix or extension can belong to many file format categories.
+Here we are discussing the RES file format which is a C++ Compiled Resource Script; A binary file created by the Microsoft Resource Compiler (rc) that contains resource data; relevant to its parent software project.
 The resource compiler is a tool that compiles resources such as cursors, icons, menus, and dialog boxes, that your application uses.
 The resource files usually have a .res extension; contains resources, such as cursors, images, and version information.
 An RES file could be a 16 or 32-bit resource file.

 ## how to open RES file? ##